RavenousLegs

 Tirthan River in Tirthan Valley, Himachal Pradesh

-3. Drive to Pekhri village / Sharchi village in Tirthan Valley
+3. Drive to Pekhri / Sharchi village in Tirthan Valley

-Pekhri and Sharchi are higher villages in the valley, approachable with dirt roads.
-Both the villages offer majestic views of the snow-capped Himalayas in the Great Himalayan National Park.
-Sharchi village is one of my personal favourites!
+Pekhri and Sharchi are higher villages nestled in the valley, accessible only by dirt roads.
+Both villages offer breathtaking views of the snow-capped Himalayas within the Great Himalayan National Park.
+Among the two, Sharchi village holds a special place in my heart as one of my personal favorites!

 Sharchi Village in Tirthan Valley, Himachal Pradesh